hidlos/calc/README.md

-# calc
+# Calculator

-calculator in angular
+Run on localhost in project root by `npm run start`, then navigate to `http://localhost:4200/`.